Apollo 7: Launch and testing

 Apollo 7, the first crewed American space flight in 22 months, launched from Launch Complex 34 at 11:02:45 am EDT (15:02:45 UTC) on Friday, October 11, 1968.

 During the countdown, the wind was blowing in from the east.
 Launching under these weather conditions was in violation of safety rules, since in the event of a launch vehicle malfunction and abort, the CM might be blown back over land instead of making the usual water landing.
 Apollo 7 was equipped with the old Apollo 1-style crew couches, which provided less protection than later ones.
 Schirra later related that he felt the launch should have been scrubbed, but managers waived the rule and he yielded under pressure.

 Liftoff proceeded flawlessly; the Saturn IB performed well on its first crewed launch and there were no significant anomalies during the boost phase.
 The astronauts described it as very smooth.
 The ascent made the 45-year-old Schirra the oldest person to that point to enter space, and, as it proved, the only astronaut to fly Mercury, Gemini and Apollo missions.

 Within the first three hours of flight, the astronauts performed two actions which simulated what would be required on a lunar mission.
 First, they maneuvered the craft with the S-IVB still attached, as would be required for the burn that would take lunar missions to the Moon.
 Then, after separation from the S-IVB, Schirra turned the CSM around and approached a docking target painted on the S-IVB, simulating the docking maneuver with the lunar module on Moon-bound missions prior to extracting the combined craft.
+Cunningham reported that the hinged SLA panels on the S-IVB had not fully opened, which CAPCOM Tom Stafford likened to the "angry alligator" from his Gemini 9A flight.
+Partially open panels would have presented a collision hazard on flights with an LM, so on subsequent missions the SLA panels were jettisoned after the CSM had separated.

 After station keeping with the S-IVB for 20 minutes, Schirra let it drift away, putting 76 mi between the CSM and it in preparation for the following day's rendezvous attempt.